Mikal Bridges NBA Playoffs Player Props: Nets vs. 76ers

 Mikal Bridges Insights vs. the 76ers

-- Defensively, the 76ers are third in the NBA, giving up 110.9 points per contest.

-- On the glass, the 76ers are ranked second in the league, allowing 41.2 rebounds per game.
+- On the boards, the 76ers are second in the NBA, giving up 41.2 rebounds per game.

-- Looking at assists, the 76ers are sixth in the NBA, allowing 24.2 per contest.
+- In terms of assists, the 76ers have conceded 24.2 per game, sixth in the NBA.

-- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the NBA.
+- Conceding 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.

 Mikal Bridges vs. the 76ers